jkroepke/klustered/summary/README.md

 ## No executable permission on chmod and kubectl

-Remove executable permission from `kubectl` and `chmod`.
+Missing executable permission on `kubectl` and `chmod`.
 You may get ask this in job interviews.

 ### Break